elmtree-askmo/cloudcannon-app/content/learn/education-studies/who-are-the-major-greek-gods-and-goddesses-and-what-are-their-relationships.md

 url: /learn/education-studies/questions/who-are-the-major-greek-gods-and-goddesses-and-what-are-their-relationships
 score: -1.0
 related_article1:
-    id: 166611
+    id: 166612
-    title: How did Socratic philosophy influence Western thought?
+    title: >-
+        What is the role of a 'Hoplite' in ancient Greek military terminology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-socratic-philosophy-influence-western-thought
+    url: /learn/education-studies/questions/what-is-the-role-of-a-hoplite-in-ancient-greek-military-terminology
 related_article2:
-    id: 166599
+    id: 166598
-    title: How do diacritics in Greek affect the pronunciation of names like Helen and Hermes?
+    title: >-
+        What are the key differences between capital and lower case Greek letters, and how are they used in math and science?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-diacritics-in-greek-affect-the-pronunciation-of-names-like-helen-and-hermes
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-capital-and-lower-case-greek-letters-and-how-are-they-used-in-math-and-science
 related_article3:
-    id: 166606
+    id: 166600
+    title: >-
-    title: What was the significance of rhetoric in ancient Greek politics and society?
+        What are some challenges faced in the transliteration of Greek names into English?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-was-the-significance-of-rhetoric-in-ancient-greek-politics-and-society
+    url: /learn/education-studies/questions/what-are-some-challenges-faced-in-the-transliteration-of-greek-names-into-english
 related_article4:
-    id: 166600
+    id: 166607
-    title: What are some challenges faced in the transliteration of Greek names into English?
+    title: >-
+        Identify two common Greek roots found in English vocabulary and their meanings.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-challenges-faced-in-the-transliteration-of-greek-names-into-english
+    url: /learn/education-studies/questions/identify-two-common-greek-roots-found-in-english-vocabulary-and-their-meanings
 related_article5:
-    id: 166611
+    id: 166612
-    title: How did Socratic philosophy influence Western thought?
+    title: >-
+        What is the role of a 'Hoplite' in ancient Greek military terminology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-socratic-philosophy-influence-western-thought
+    url: /learn/education-studies/questions/what-is-the-role-of-a-hoplite-in-ancient-greek-military-terminology
 ---

 &nbsp;